jakenguyen0118/express-crud-router/README.md

 1. Describe what `CRUD` is
 1. Describe REST and list the various routes
 1. Create an Index route
-1. Install JSONView to make viewing JSON easier
+1. Install JSON View to make viewing JSON easier
 1. Create a Show route
 1. Enhance the data in your data array